victoraldir/IRControlBT/README.md

 ## What do you need?

-An aRest device in the same LAN as your app.
+An aRest device running in the same LAN as your app.